Lie algebraic invariants in quantum linear optics: Mathematical preliminaries

 The unitarity of the scattering matrix $S$ implies that passive linear optics conserves the total number of photons.

-The evolution of a quantum state with multiple photons along an interferometer with scattering matrix $S$ is given by a unitary operator $U$.
-This operator acts on a Fock state, $\ket{n_1 \ldots n_m}$, by evolving each creation operator of the field with $S$ \cite{skaar_quantum_2004}:
+The evolution of a quantum state with multiple photons along an interferometer is given by a unitary operator $U$ acting on Fock space, $\mathcal{F}$.
+This operator acts on the Fock basis, $\ket{n_1 \ldots n_m}$, by evolving the creation operator in each mode with $S$ \cite{skaar_quantum_2004}: